 When a medium-size company is pro-active in its efforts to fund the public services, it is usually a completely different story.
 I happened to work for such company in the past.

 The company indeed lived up to its promise and gave a significant amount for various good causes and community projects.
 The only problem was, however, that the company paid its own employees well below the market rate.
 The situation was so bad that highly qualified professionals with advanced degrees were often earning less that unskilled warehouse operators were paid in the local area.

 However, mistreatment of its employees didn’t end there.
 As a qualified professionals could find a much better paid job elsewhere with relative ease, the directors of the company tried their best to convince the employees that what they were earning was, in fact, the market rate and that there weren’t that many other companies out there that were hiring for similar jobs.
 This propaganda worked well for fresh university graduates who weren’t yet experienced enough to know how the job market works.

 This was not an isolated case.
 Philanthropy doesn’t work in medium-sized business.
 This is also very different from how employees are treated in the companies that are often associated with tax avoidance.
 Both Facebook and Google pay their employees well and provide the whole range of additional benefits beyond the salary.

-Public services don’t necessarily have to be provided by the government and when they aren’t, people who don’t intend to use the services aren’t forced to pay on behalf of those who do.
+Public services don’t necessarily have to be provided by the government and when they aren’t, people who don’t intend to use the services aren’t forced to pay on behalf of those who will be the recepients.

 Often, the majority of tech giants provide more than sufficient compensation to the public for the taxes that they avoid paying in terms of free useful services that they provide.
 Also, successful corporations tend to treat their employees well and, as consumers of various goods and services themselves, they contribute towards the economies of the countries where they operate.